DANCER, CHOREOGRAPHER, ENTREPRENEUR

 Melissa Leraye Legions was born in Brooklyn, New York.
 She is the only girl and the oldest child to Leroy and Jeryl Legions.
 She is also the proud single mom to the smart and talented Kayla Joie, "Joy".
-In April 2015, Melissa was interviewed by Author Omar Bryan on the subject of "Motherhood, Balancing Ministry and Home", her "two babies".
+In April 2015, Melissa was interviewed by Author Omar Bryan on the subject of "Motherhood, Balancing Ministry and Home".
 This interview gave her the opportunity to speak to and encourage other single mothers at The Brooklyn Tabernacle.

-Melissa currently works as an educational assistant, "paraprofessional", for the Department of Education but is also pursuing a couple of entrepreneur opportunities.
-She is the artistic director of the New Life Cathedral Dance & Movement Ministry at New Life Cathedral under the leadership of Bishop Robert J. Rochford.
+Melissa currently works as an educational associate, "paraprofessional", for the Department of Education but is also pursuing a couple of entrepreneur opportunities.
+She is the artistic director of the New Life Cathedral Dance & Movement Ministry at New Life Cathedral under the leadership of Arch Bishop Robert J. Rochford.

 Melissa wishes to pursue a career in musical theater and the performing arts.
 She began dance training under the supervision of Elaine Christian at the age of 9 during her final curtain call.
 After graduating from college she trained with Dawn Hillen and Sue Samuels at Broadway Dance Center, Mike Forde at Project Dance and Iris Cloud and a number of staff members at Dance For Joy Ministries where she is currently training in ballet.
 In 2006, Melissa was honored and privileged to make her musical theatre debut as a dancer in Tony Award winner, Ben Harney's rendition of "Dreamgirls".
 In 2012, Melissa made her musical theatre debut as an actress in Jacinda Townsley's "The Heart of a Harlot".